software-foundations/learning-java/coder/section_03_fundamentals/README.md

 - Wrapper can add behaviors in primitive types or anything else

 - Wrapper is the object version of a primitive type

+# Wrappers

+- It is a class to wrap a primitive type

+- There is a wrapper for each primitive type